Greetings from Tim Buckley

-Greetings from Tim Buckley is a 2012 American film directed by Daniel Algrant starring Penn Badgley and Imogen Poots.
+Greetings from Tim Buckley is a 2012 American biographical drama film directed by Daniel Algrant starring Penn Badgley and Imogen Poots.
 The film follows the journey Jeff Buckley took in grappling with the legacy of his late musician father, Tim, leading up to and culminating with his performance of his father's songs.
 The film premiered at the 2012 Toronto International Film Festival on September 9, 2012 to generally positive reviews.
 The film was released on May 3, 2013, in a limited release.

 Plot

 In 1991, a young Jeff Buckley rehearses for his public singing debut at a Brooklyn tribute show for his father, the late folk singer Tim Buckley.
 Struggling with the legacy of a man he barely knew, Jeff forms a friendship with an enigmatic young woman Allie, working at the show and begins to discover the powerful potential of his own musical voice.
 Greetings from Tim Buckley is filled with stirring musical performances and the memorable songs of a father and son who were each among the most beloved singer/songwriters of their respective generations.